ImperialSquid/ImperialSquid.github.io/_posts/2021-07-28-Multimon-Part-1.md

 ```

 # The Dataset
 The last thing in this post will be making a proper Dataset object from PyTorch.
-Dataset objects are used by PyTorch to handle loading the data as training happens, they can be about as simple or complex as you need but the minimum you need is a method to dispense the data, and another to return how many bits of data there will be (so PyTorch knows not to request too many instances).
+PyTorch uses Dataset objects to handle loading the data as training happens, they can be about as simple or complex as you need.
+Still, the minimum you need is a method to dispense the data and another to return how many data items there will be (so PyTorch knows not to request too many instances).

-The first thing to do is make a way of getting the data back out of the `data.txt` file we made previously.
-This isn't super hard to do but some more work will need to be done on the target data after this is sorted.
-Having a pokémon's type be "fire" or "water" doesn't mean much to a neural net since that only works with numbers, I therefore turned these categories into "one-hot vectors" (or two-hot in the type scenario).
+The first thing to do is make a way to get the data back out of the `data.txt` file we made previously.
+This isn’t hard to do, but more work will need to be done on the target data after this is sorted.
+Having a pokémon’s type be “fire” or “water” doesn’t mean much to a neural net since that only works with numbers.
+I, therefore, turned these categories into “one-hot vectors” (or two-hot in the type scenario).

-A one-hot vector encodes each category to an index in a target vector, the corresponding element is then "hot" and marked with a 1, the rest are zeroes.
-The model then tries to get the correct element as close to 1 as possible and as close as 0 for the others
+A one-hot vector encodes each category to an index in a target vector.
+The corresponding element is then “hot” and marked with a 1, while the rest are zeroes.
+The model then tries to get the correct element as close to 1 and as close to 0 for the others.

 ```
 An Example One-Hot Encoding